 LEGEND of the DOGWOOD

 At the time of Christ’s crucifixion, the dogwood tree was a large, strong tree.
 Chosen to serve as the cross, the tree was greatly distressed.
 Sensing this, Jesus determined that the dogwood tree would never again grow large enough to become a cross.
 The dogwood tree blooms in the spring, often at Easter.
-Its blossom forms a cross and suggests the appearance of stained nail prints on the edge of each petal and a crown of thorns in the center of each flower.
+Its blossoms form a cross and suggest the appearance of stained nail prints on the edge of each petal and a crown of thorns in the center of each flower.

-If you love learning about different legends, symbols and traditions then you might enjoy flipping through the pages of Bronner’s updated edition of Ornament Legends, Symbols & Traditions guide with custom art by Bronner’s artist Connie Larsen, which explores 100 of the special legends and symbols that have inspired the beautiful ornaments sold at Bronner’s CHRISTmas Wonderland.
+If you love to learn about different legends, symbols and traditions then you might enjoy flipping through the pages of Bronner’s updated edition of Ornament Legends, Symbols & Traditions guide.
+The paperback book features custom art by Bronner’s artist Connie Larsen and explores 100 of the special legends and symbols that have inspired the beautiful ornaments sold at Bronner’s CHRISTmas Wonderland.

-Ready to get started with your own collection of legends, symbols and traditions?
-Bronner’s has the perfect set to help!
+So, are you ready to get started with your own collection of legends, symbols and traditions?
+Without a doubt, Bronner’s has the perfect selection to help!

 LEGEND SAYS … ?

-We’d love to hear some of your favorite legends (or even the traditions your family shares) in the comments below!
+Most important, we’d love to hear about your favorite legends (or even the traditions your family shares) in the comments below!